Interacting Particle Langevin Algorithm for Maximum Marginal Likelihood Estimation: Introduction

-In the optimisation literature algorithms based on interacting particle systems are often used in place of gradient based methods (e.g. \citet{pinnau2017consensus, kennedy1995particle, totzeck2020consensus, akyildiz2020parallel}, see also \citet{grassi2021particle} for a recent review) or to speed up convergence in gradient-based methods (e.g. \citet{borovykh2021optimizing}).
-Particle methods based on sequential Monte Carlo have been successfully employed in the context of maximum likelihood estimation (\cite{johansen2008particle, duan2017maximum} ;see also \citet[Chapter 6]{finke2015thesis} for a review).
-However, to the best of our knowledge, the use of interacting particle systems combined with Langevin dynamics in the context of maximum likelihood estimation has not been widely explored, except for the recent developments in \citet{kuntz2022scalable} which paved the way for the present work. \\
+Looking at marginal maximum likelihood estimation from an optimisation point of view, \cite{gaetan2003multiple, jacquier2007mcmc, johansen2008particle} propose strategies based on simulated annealing to approximate $\bar{\theta}^\star$.
+In particular, \cite{johansen2008particle, duan2017maximum} consider interacting particle methods based on sequential Monte Carlo.
+In the optimisation literature algorithms based on interacting particle systems are often used in place of gradient based methods (e.g. \cite{pinnau2017consensus, kennedy1995particle, totzeck2020consensus, akyildiz2020parallel}, see also \cite{grassi2021particle} for a recent review) or to speed up convergence in gradient-based methods (e.g. \cite{borovykh2021optimizing}).
+However, to the best of our knowledge, the use of interacting particle systems combined with Langevin dynamics in the context of maximum likelihood estimation has not been widely explored, except for the recent developments in \cite{kuntz2023particle} which paved the way for the present work. \\

 \textbf{Contributions.} In this paper, we propose and analyse a new algorithm for maximum marginal likelihood estimation in the context of latent variable models.
 Our algorithm forms an interacting particle system (IPS) which is based on a time discretisation of a continuous time IPS to approximate the maximum marginal likelihood estimator for models with incomplete or hidden data.
-Our method uses a similar continuous time system to that of \citet{kuntz2022scalable} but with a crucial difference in the parameter $(\theta)$ dimension.
-Specifically, similar to \citet{kuntz2022scalable}, our IPS model is defined over a set of particles $\{X_1, \ldots, X_N\}$, where $X_i\in \real^{d_x}$, and a parameter $\theta\in \real^{d_\theta}$.
+Our method uses a similar continuous time system to that of \cite{kuntz2023particle} but with a crucial difference in the parameter $(\theta)$ dimension.
+Specifically, similar to \cite{kuntz2023particle}, our IPS model is defined over a set of particles $\{X_1, \ldots, X_N\}$, where $X_i\in \mathbb{R}^{d_x}$, and a parameter $\theta\in \mathbb{R}^{d_\theta}$.
 However, we inject noise into the dynamics of $\theta$, hence obtain an SDE for $\theta$ rather than a deterministic ordinary differential equation (ODE).
 This allows us to obtain a system with the invariant measure of the form

+where $U(\theta, x) := -\log p_\theta(x, y)$ with fixed data $y$.
+We prove that the $\theta$-marginal of this density concentrates around $\bar{\theta}^\star$ as $N \to \infty$ allowing us to obtain nonasymptotic results for the algorithm.
+It follows that any method of sampling from $\pi^N_\star$ (keeping only the $\theta$-component) will be a method for maximum-marginal likelihood estimation.
+In fact, samplers targeting $\pi^N_\star$ have been developed both in the MCMC \cite{gaetan2003multiple, jacquier2007mcmc, doucet2002marginal} and in the sequential Monte Carlo literature \cite{johansen2008particle}.